 Despite the title, neither Opdal nor Aksnes stated that coastal darkening was an environmental problem.

 Mørkere hav kan få konsekvenser for småfisken, ifølge professor.
 Nå skal forskere bruke de neste fire årene på å finne ut om det er en krise for økosystemet.

-The article was followed up by a radio interview on the local news program "Hordaland i dag".
-The full radio interview can be found here, under the Tidspunkter-menu "Kvifor blir sjøen mørkare", or scroll 1:09:45 into the program
+The article was followed up by a radio interview on the local news program Hordaland i dag.
+(Scroll to the header Kvifor blir sjøen mørkare or 1:09:45 into the timeline.)

 A phytoplankton bloom in the North Sea in spring 2018.
+(Photo: NASA.)

 Påstår bestefaren din at vannet langs kysten var klarere da han var ung?
 Det trenger slett ikke være gubbete glorifisering av gode, gamle dager.
 Ny forskning viser at Nordsjøen var klarere for hundre år siden.
 En av årsakene til formørkningen er økt plantevekst på land, som fører til at mer fargestoff – nedbrutt organisk materiale – finner veien ut i havet.

-First scientific article in the project was published in Global Change Biology!
-The study Centennial decline in North Sea water clarity causes strong delay in phytoplankton bloom timing provide evidence suggesting that the centennial decrease in North Sea water clarity may have delayed the phytoplankton spring bloom by up to 3 weeks compared to the early 1900s.
+In their newly accepted paper in Global Change Biology), Anders F. Opdal, Christian Lindemann, and Dag L. Aksnes provide evidence suggesting that the centennial decrease in North sea water clarity may have delayed the phytoplankton spring bloom by up to 3 weeks compared to the early 1900s.
 This delay stands in contrast to the earlier bloom onset typically expected from global warming.